What Is Photo Etching?

 Photo EtchingSheets are placed on the etch machine conveyor, the etch speed is calculated based on the metal thickness and etch rate which is based on metal chemical composition.
 A pilot sheet is etched and measured, once the target size is correct the speed is set for the rest of the sheets and samples are periodically measured to ensure machine settings are constant.

 StrippingRinse and strip the photographically resistant dry film from the metal sheet, the etched sheet is now ready for the final inspection.
-Components can now have secondary operations applied such as forming, plating, heat treatment, etc.
+Photo etched parts can now have secondary operations applied such as forming, plating, heat treatment, etc.

 Inspecting & FinishingQA inspection on critical dimensions as agreed with the customer are undertaken using a CMM (Coordinate Measuring Machine).
 Finished etched components are visually inspected and final inspection of the parts is carried out to ensure they are cosmetically perfect for the customer.
 Inspection is carried out to different inspection procedures to suit particular customer requirements.